 - Despite softening growth rates, the Asia-Pacific region remains the leader for global growth.

-- Despite short-term headwinds from global economy, Southeast Asia will strengthen to global production base.
+- Despite short-term headwinds from the global economy, Southeast Asia will continue to strengthen to become a global production hub.

 LATIN AMERICA: UPSIDE POTENTIAL

 - Economic conditions in Latin America are unlikely to improve rapidly in 2015, with regional growth at only 1.6 percent.

 - Slowing prices for commodity and energy exports provide significant downside.

 - Productivity growth should build on investment, improved business confidence, and a better educated labor force.

 - GDP growth in Africa in 2015 is projected at 4.4 percent.

 - Nigeria will be the strongest performer at 6.7 percent growth in 2015, but it is heavily dependent on natural resources and vulnerable to global demand conditions.